Zosimades Stadium: History

 In the beginning the Metropolis provided enough money to fencing the new stadium by building a huge stone wall around it.
 A little later, around 1959 to 1960, the Metropolis built, on the north side of the stadium, a capacity of about five hundred spectators, with the ultimate goal of securing ownership of the stadium, as there was nothing to prove its ownership.
 This regime lasted until the Duchy of the Colonels, so on a visit by the then Secretary-General of Sports Konstantinos Aslanidis who, seeing this enormous space in the middle of the city, was positively impressed and asked for a study to be made as soon as possible built a decent stage worthy of the historic city of Ioannina.
 As a matter of course, it was a matter of ownership of the stadium, because it was not possible to disburse money from the General Secretariat of Sports and the owner was the Metropolis.
 Eventually it was bought by the state and so it finally ended the issue.

 In 1965, a preliminary study of electrification of the stadium by Siemens was made.
 In 1966 the athletics track would be entered while the study also provided a swimming pool.
 In 1993 strong winds destroyed the then sheltered platform, opposite the large enclosure.

 In 2000 the headlamps were placed and the seats were replaced.
 The stadium has 8 headlights (2 in each corner) until the four headlamps have been transported to Rizoupoli.
 In the summer of 2007 the turf was changed.
 In 2009, the old roof was rebuilt, 16 years after the disaster.
 In July and August 2010, the turf was changed again, as well as some piping work.
 The slope of the stadium fell more (from 71 cm to 41), which is in line with the UEFA standards.
 In September of the same year, tourniquets were placed at the entrances.
 In the summer of 2016 the stadium hosted a match in the second qualifying round of the Europa League 2016-17 after some works that were made (mainly the growth of the field).
 In its present form, however, it can not host competitions from the third qualifying round then.
 In the summer of 2017, drainage works and turf change were made once again within a few years.

-Extra-football activities
+Other uses

 Concerts

 On 5 July 2010, a concert was held by the rock band Scorpions.